 In order for students to graduate within the maximum "time frame" of hours, at the end of each term they are expected to have cumulatively completed at least 66.67% of their credit hours attempted.
 A student, who, at the end of any term, has not successfully completed 66.67% of their cumulative hours attempted, will be placed on Financial Aid Warning for their next term of enrollment.
 This will allow the student one term to increase the cumulative completion rate to the satisfactory level.
 If, after one term, the cumulative completion rate remains below 66.67% the student will be placed on Financial Aid Suspension and eligibility will be lost until the cumulative completion rate has been brought back to at least 66.67%.
-Students may receive aid while on Financial Aid Warning but the student will not receive aid while on Financial Aid Suspension.
+Students may receive aid while on Financial Aid Suspension.

 Students may re-establish good standing when they have cumulatively completed 66.67% of their attempted credit hours.
 The following grades (see Grading System) do not count toward successfully completing a course: "F", "I", "W", "WF", "WP", and "IP".
 For all courses, any combination of these results in no progress, and will be calculated in the completion rate when computing eligibility for financial aid.
 Repeat courses will be considered as any other class and both grades will count in the GPA.
-Grades of "F" and "WF" will be counted in computing your
+Grades of "F" and "WF" will be counted in computing your GPA.

-GPA.

-Learning Support courses are graded on an A\ through F\ scale.
-A grade of A\, B\, or C\ will be considered satisfactory completion of a learning support course.
-A grade of D\ or F\ will be considered unsatisfactory.
+Learning Support courses are graded on an A through F scale.
+A grade of A, B, or C will be considered satisfactory completion of a learning support course.
+A grade of D or F will be considered unsatisfactory.
 Grades received for learning support courses are included in the 66.67% hours attempted completion rate, but not in the GPA calculation.